Taelar/Shan-bot/README.md

 - !userInfo : display user info
 - !avatar : display the link of yout avatar
 - !avatar <user> : display the link of the user
-- !my-permission : display all of the permissions you have on the server
+- !myPermission : display all of the permissions you have on the server

 ## How to